dwallet-labs/dwallet-network/README_YUVAL.md

 #### Connecting dWallet to an Ethereum Contract

-> NOTE: Before you continue, go to [Using Local Ethereum Network](#Using-Local-Ethereum-Network)
+> **Note:** Before you continue, go to [Using Local Ethereum Network](#Using-Local-Ethereum-Network)

 Take the `dwallet_cap_id` from the previous command and use it in the following command.
 You also need to provide:

 - The smart contract address (on the relevant ETH network)
 - The approved transaction's slot number from the compilation info of the contract, under `Storage Layout` section.

 Make sure you keep the `Object ID` of the created `EthDwalletCap` object, as you will need it on the next steps.